datastreamsio/moby-tracking-sdk/README.md

-# O2MC Mobile tracking library
+# Mobile tracking SDK

+O2MC's mobile tracking SDK for collecting and measuring analytical events.

+## Getting started

 See the App/app directory on how to initialise the API.
 It's also possible to compile the app project and run the apk to generate test data.